Hire and Pay in the UK: A Guide for International Success

 Hiring Requirements

-There is a broad range of hiring requirements businesses need to consider before hiring and paying in the UK.
+There is a broad range of hiring requirements businesses need to consider before hiring employees in the UK.
 A person’s employment status provides guidance for both the employee’s rights as well as the employer’s responsibilities.
-In the United Kingdom, there are five main types of employment status:
+When you hire in the UK, there are five main types of employment status:

 Employers have an obligation to make sure the people they hire have the right to work in the UK, run a criminal background check if necessary, and check if they need to be put into a workplace pension.
 After this is complete, then the employer and employee must agree to the employment contract and salary.
 When this is all settled, the business must then report to the HMRC about the new employee to ensure proper records are kept.
 Misclassifying an employee can lead to serious consequences for the employer.